MysteriousSonOfGod/merge_reponsitories/imagination.md

 After that I read _The Sarrows of Young Whiter_, but I didn't finish it.
 I forget why.

-OK, I'm tired, I wanner sleep and review lessons, now. it's unquestionable that only I pass all the examinations can I learn everything I love.
+OK, I'm tired, I wanna sleep and review lessons, now. it's unquestionable that only I pass all the examinations can I learn everything I love.
 There is no denying that I'm delayed by the damn school.
 Don't try to tie me down with those fucking examinations.